 OARC Business Plan

-3. PIs with analytical needs will coordinate with the Director (Mathis) and Deputy Director (Monacci) to schedule analysis and training for sample collection.
-They will provide an expected delivery date for processed data before taking possession of the samples.
+- Groups with analytical needs will coordinate with OARC staff to schedule analysis and training for sample collection.
+OARC will provide an expected delivery date for processed data before taking possession of the samples.
 Sample processing times range from 1 to 6 months.

 OARC Academic Plan

-2. Student Training: OARC will be available to give tutorials to interested students on the analytical procedures and techniques for OA analysis, regardless of whether or not they are having their own samples analyzed.
+- Student training: OARC will be available to give tutorials to interested students on the analytical procedures and techniques for OA analysis, regardless of whether or not they are having their own samples analyzed.
 The student will be assigned a schedule and they can observe and get hands-on experience in the OARC, while samples are being processed.

-3. Coursework: CFOS faculty who wish to teach an analytical techniques course may include an OA module if it is arranged before the academic semester begins.
+- Coursework: CFOS faculty who wish to teach an analytical techniques course may include an OA module if it is arranged before the academic semester begins.
 During the module, students may come to the OARC for an organized tour and to observe the techniques and methods used to analyze OA samples.
-Hands on experience will be determined by Monacci depending on the level of experience of the students and the schedule of the instruments at the time.
+Hands-on experience will be determined by Monacci depending on the level of experience of the students and the schedule of the instruments at the time.